 Meet the Team

-With one exception, each person on our team is a graduate of AssistU (and our exceptional exception also happens to be the only guy on the team!).
+Each person on our team is a graduate of AssistU, and we’re proud of our shared foundation and connection through the Virtual Mentoring Program.
 Although a small team, we are mighty and care deeply about each other, our profession, and helping you.
 We ask each other to weigh in on different topics throughout the year, some silly, and some serious, so be sure to stop back and see what we have to say!
 The current question is:

 If you could invite three people from any time in history to dinner with you, who would you invite and why?